skyflying/Spatial-Data-Analysis/Resample_multi_DEM/Readme.md

-It is a tool for resampling multi-bathymetry data.
-This method is considered IHO S-57 regulation including survey date and survey quality.
+It is a python script for combining and resampling multiple bathymetry data.
+This method is considered IHO S-57 regulation including survey date and survey quality(CATZOC).
+Meanwhile, it could use for many Geotif survey results for combined with one Geotif.